mslinn/quill-cache/README.md

 This property is derived from the unqualified name of the case class persisted by the DAO.
 For example, if `model.User` is being persisted, `className` will be `User`.

-Each DAO needs the following functions defined:
+Each DAO needs the following CRUD-related functions defined:

   1. `_findAll`     &ndash; Quill query foundation - Encapsulates the Quill query that returns all instances of the case class from the database
   1. `_deleteById`  &ndash; Encapsulates the Quill query that deletes the instance of the case class with the given `Id` from the database